-In line with the past seasons, the 2019-20 calendar is characterized by interdisciplinary programs presented in a variety of formats from conversations to workshops and panels, and through dynamic collaborations across departments.
-This year’s topics include: migration in cinema, nutrition and the environment, fashion and business, literary translation, data visualization, and language preservation and acquisition.
+In line with the past seasons, the 2020-21 calendar is characterized by interdisciplinary programs presented in a variety of formats from conversations to workshops and panels, and through dynamic collaborations across departments.
+This year’s topics include: transnation and translation, plurilingualism, food and war, and cinema.

 The approach offered by the Inserra Chair is a holistic one that strives for organically bringing together research initiatives, teaching projects, and cultural activities in the service of several communities both on and off campus in the belief that the promotion of Italian and Italian American culture happens in multi-layered ways, with several stakeholders involved, and in a sustained way over time.
 Its efforts continue to be particularly focused on Italian Business/Made in Italy and Translation, following a path defined since the inception of this position and that over time has been able to make an impact on the curricular offerings on campus (see translation-centered courses in the Italian major and minor as well as the Language Business Culture combined major).
 Research projects that involve students have been renewed: an older adult student is still involved in a multi-phase research project devoted to the impact and legacy of the Allied landing in Sicily in 1943 in connection with migration and food practices.
-A new area of expansion is being launched: Italian for Spanish speakers will be taught for the first time this semester and it is proving to be particularly promising given the federal designation of the University as a Hispanic Serving Institution.
+A new area of expansion – Italian for Spanish speakers – continues to be particularly promising in terms of course offerings given the federal designation of the University as a Hispanic Serving Institution.

 Thank you for supporting this vision with your participation and with the circulation of this information.
 We look forward to seeing you at these events!